IT Outsourcing Solutions: Top 7 Hidden Costs of a Data Breach

 Does your business have a cyber risk insurance policy?
 Have you ever heard of one?

-Think of it like this: say your office building experiences a break-in overnight, and you have zero video surveillance in-place or a working alarm system—making it easy for the burglary to occur.
+Think of it like this: say your office building experiences a break-in overnight, and you have zero video surveillance or a working alarm system—making it easy for the burglary to occur.

 Your insurance company will most likely increase your policy premium (at a significant rate) because you didn’t take preventative measures to secure your business.

-To learn more on a network risk assessment and how it relates to saving your business money and keeping your customers safe, read our article, What Is A Network Risk Assessment and Why You Need One?
+To learn more about a network risk assessment and how it relates to saving your business money and keeping your customers safe, read our article, What Is A Network Risk Assessment and Why You Need One?

 2. Lost Value of Customer Relationships